Trump Sonnets, Volume 1 is now at www.trumpsonnets.com/volume-1

 Wednesday, November 9, processing Donald Trump's surprise victory in the 2016 U.S. presidential election, Ken Waldman wrote, You make George W. seem a statesman--your opening trick, which he turned into the first line and a half of a sonnet.
 A week later he wrote two more Donald Trump-inspired sonnets.
 Between Thanksgiving and Christmas, another 68.
 That's 71 sonnets, a full-length collection.
 41 were written in the voice of Donald Trump.
 The rest were addressed to him.
 Waldman has decided the book's subtitle, The First 50 Days, could easily be amended to Every 50 Days, or The Next 50 Days.
 The work is prescient.

-Ken Waldman has taken the book to bookstores in Missoula (Fact & Fiction), Spokane (Auntie's), Olympia (Orca Books), Bellingham (Village Books), Seattle (University Book Store), Eugene (Tsunami Books), Albuquerque (Bookworks), and Austin (Malvern Books).
+Ken Waldman has taken that first volume to bookstores in Missoula (Fact & Fiction), Spokane (Auntie's), Olympia (Orca Books), Bellingham (Village Books), Seattle (University Book Store), Eugene (Tsunami Books), Albuquerque (Bookworks), and Austin (Malvern Books).
 At the Austin event, he was joined by Austin multi-instrumentalists, Jerry Hagins and Beth Chrisman, and that one is available on video, both the whole 52-minute program and as 5 1/2-minute sampler.

-Want a copy of the book?
+Want a copy of any of the books?
 You can buy direct from the SPD website, or you can order from your favorite indie bookstore.
 Or contact Ken Waldman directly.
-For the $15 price of the book, plus $5 postage & handling, he'll send you a signed copy by postal mail anywhere within the United States.
+For the $15 price of a book, plus $5 postage & handling, he'll send you a signed copy by postal mail anywhere within the United States.
 Want him to come to a favorite bookstore?
 At all bookstore events he'll read a few poems, talk about the book, and depending on interest will continue on about the book, or will go on to other material, including Alaska poems and stories.
 He always has his fiddle handy.
 And often he can bring special guest musicians.
 January 2018, he went on tour with the sequel, Trump Sonnets, Volume 2.
-January 2019, he'll have the third in the series, Trump Sonnets, Volume 3.
+January 2019, he went on tour with the third in the series, Trump Sonnets, Volume 3.
+And January 2020, he had in hand Trump Sonnets, Volume 4.

 Trump Sonnets, Volume 1 is itself a sequel to Waldman's 2006 collection, As the World Burns, which was subtitled The Sonnets of George W. Bush and Other Poems of the 43rd Presidency.
 About that book, Kevin Higgins of nthposition.com wrote: